 - Online course selection information is made available for students and parents to read. - Registration for the following year begins early in April. - Homeroom teachers will be provided with packages of information on registration for students. - Homeroom teachers will begin to review the procedures and give a time frame for the registration process.
-Registration forms are handed out to students. - Courses such as COOP 120 and Outdoor Pursuits 110 need applications, which must be submitted to your homeroom teachers with your registration forms.
-Applications can be found in the guidance area. - Registration Forms have a due date and must be returned to homeroom teachers by that date. - Homeroom teachers will review registration forms using students' report cards and transcripts to ensure all compulsory courses for graduation requirements are met. - Online registration will be closed four days after the commencement time. - In June, students will review their tentative schedules for the next school year.
+Registration forms are handed out to students. - Courses such as COOP 120 and Outdoor Education 110 need applications, which must be submitted to your homeroom teachers with your registration forms.
+Applications can be found in the guidance area. - Registration Forms are due April 19 20 and must be returned to homeroom teachers by that date. - Homeroom teachers will review registration forms using students' report cards and transcripts to ensure all compulsory courses for graduation requirements are met. - Online registration will be closed April 27. - In June, students will review their tentative schedules for the next school year.
 Changes may be made at that time.